 News | Announcement, Community

-Focus On What To Expect From Your OB-GYN Checkup With Dr. Melinda Gilmore
+Focus On What To Expect From Your OB-GYN Checkup with Melinda Gilmore, MD

 Do you know how to prepare for an appointment with your gynecologist, or even if you need to see an OB-GYN?
 Don’t be embarrassed if you’re not sure.

 Every woman of the age to have her period should begin well-woman care.
 The medical issues covered in a gynecological visit can be handled by most pediatricians until the age of 21, however, patients often prefer to see a Gynecologist instead for very sensitive issues such as sexuality, infections, pregnancy, or birth control.

 But what if it’s your first visit?
 Or your first visit with a new physician?
 A prepared patient gets the best care.

 You should know your family’s medical history, particularly the incidence of early breast and colon cancer, or ovarian cancer at any age.
 Have a record of your last three periods — when they occurred, how long each lasted and if there were any abnormalities.
 If you’re in pain or have an unusual discharge, you should be able to describe that, so we can treat it.

 These are personal questions, and patients are often uncomfortable, especially if it’s their first visit, but it’s important to know that you can speak candidly and openly.

 Women should plan on an annual gynecological exam that will include a general examination, a breast check, and discussing whether a pelvic exam or a pap smear is age-appropriate.
 Sometimes an ultrasound is done instead of a pelvic exam in young women.
 These checkups should be more frequent for menstrual irregularities, pain, family planning matters, or STI testing.